santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 * **Guiding the evolution** through interference so that the final measurement yields the desired answer with high probability

 This orchestrated use of quantum properties allows quantum algorithms to outperform classical ones for specific tasks, revealing the true computational power of quantum mechanics.

+## Conclusion

+With this we come to the end of this article.
+Here we have covered the very basic ideas of Quantum computing and quantum properties that are essential to appreciate Quantum algorithms.
+In the follow up blog  we will see some applications of Quantum Computing and Quantum Machine learning which could demonstrate a "Quantum Advantage" over classical ones and some use cases where Quantum Computing is already being used.